landmann/tips-and-tricks/README.md

 # Jupyter Setup

-This guide sets you up for working in IPython with Jupyter using VIM commands, with a few modifications for personalization.
+This guide sets you up for working in IPython with Jupyter using VIM commands, with a few personalized modifications.
 You can get more info by going to the specific sites, but these are too wordy and cumbersom for a quick setup.

 <ol>
 <li> Install <a href=https://github.com/ipython-contrib/jupyter_contrib_nbextensions#installation>nbextensions</a> :</li>